Date of Graduation

 Female English language learners (FELLs) are not taken under consideration when trying to attract new student populations to computer science fields.
 Frequently, females are studied cohesively without regard to their individual distinctions and challenges.
 This unique population has to overcome traditional gender perceptions and linguistic confronts when considering the field of computer science.
 This paper provides a practical four-hour workshop for novice teachers in high school that are eager to empower female English language learners (FELLs) that demonstrate potential or are interested in entering computer science fields.
 An overview of research within the last ten years is exhibited, which includes the current state of females in science, technology, engineering, and math (STEM) fields, female attitudes toward computers and computer science, science content instruction strategies for English language learners (ELLs), and blogging as an educational tool.
 The provided practical workshop curriculum considers the linguistic, cultural, and computational needs of FELLs as well as the role of the family in assisting FELLs in pursuing computer science fields.
 The outlined four-hour workshop catered toward novice teachers in high school includes blogging strategies that involve basic html coding exercises, pair, group, and whole member activities, and Internet research exercises.
 Upon completion of the workshop, novice teachers will be ready to encourage FELLs to enter computer science fields.

 Althouse, Osaro, "Empowering Female English Language Learners to Pursue Computer Science Fields: A Practical 4-Hour Workshop for Beginning Teachers in High School" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 116.

 Bilingual, Multilingual, and Multicultural Education Commons, Curriculum and Instruction Commons, Curriculum and Social Inquiry Commons, Educational Methods Commons, Higher Education Commons, Instructional Media Design Commons, Online and Distance Education Commons, Secondary Education and Teaching Commons